Develop-X/AWS/AWS Certified Solutions Architect/01_10000 Feet Overview.md

 | Customer Engagement | Business Appln | Desktop & App Streaming |
 | IOT |  | Game Development |

-  - A **Region** is geographical area consisting of 2 or more availability zones.
+  - ⚠️ **Region** is geographical area consisting of 2 or more availability zones.

   - **Availability zone** is logical data center.
 Availability Zones consist of one or more discrete data centers, each with redundant power, networking, and connectivity, housed in separate facilities.